5 Tips For Getting Your Ecommerce UX Strategy Right

 As mentioned earlier, even small hangups in the buying process will hurt your sales.
 The checkout process is one of the most common sources of lost sales for ecommerce vendors, and a few simple adjustments can help you retain more customers.

 First, you should always try to offer as many payment methods as possible in order to cast a wider net.
 That includes PayPal and credit cards, along with Bitcoin and native payment tools like Apple Pay and Android Pay.
 The last thing you want is to lose a sale because your site doesn’t support the customer’s preferred payment method.
+If you run an eCommerce business, using an ecommerce open source platform can come in handy, as it allows you to customize and integrate various payment methods to meet your customers’ needs.

 Similarly, while requiring customers to sign up before making a purchase might sound like a good way to increase follow-up sales, it’s more likely to turn them away and cut into your orders.
 While it should always be easy for visitors to sign up if they want to, they should also have the option to checkout as a guest.
 You can always offer a small discount in exchange for their email address if you’re trying to increase subscriptions.